extraordinaryroute/extraordinaryroute.github.io/_posts/2017-08-26-uranostind.md

 image: /assets/images/uranostind/uranos1.JPG
 ---

 Angela, June and I had planned to get up and away as fast as possible on Saturday morning, but we had a slight hiccup when something fell off my car as I was parking at Koldedalsvatnet.
-It didn't look crucial, and after a brief assessment we agreed there was nothing to be done right now anyway so we set out, but I was so busy fretting that I missed the path from the road entirely, so we ended up bashing across some rough ground and crossing a river in a rather difficult place before picking up the track proper again.
+It didn't look crucial and there was nothing to be done right now anyway so we set out, but I was so busy fretting that I missed the path from the road entirely.
+After a little bit of bashing across some rough ground and crossing a river in a rather difficult place we managed to find our way to the proper track.
 There seemed to be a fair few people about and I was worried that we'd be queuing on the route, but as it turned out most people were out for glacier walking that day.

 ![Uranostind_map](/assets/images/uranostind/uranostind_map.jpg){:class="img-responsive"}